mikependon/RepoDB.NET/pages/tutorials/getting-started-postgresql.md

 }
 ```

-To query all the records, use the `QueryAll` method instead.
+To query all the rows, use the `QueryAll` method instead.

 ```csharp
 using (var connection = new NpgsqlConnection(ConnectionString))